mikeathan/nodeherder/README.md

-frontend - some minified view for each device for the main page frontend - update icons match homeassistant frontend - add device list for devices not shown in dashboad frontend - add device groups to be shown in dashboard instead of current dashboard
+frontend - some minified view for each device for the main page frontend - update icons match homeassistant frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard

 toggle for live data ? later